Beyond Silent Fall

-Ever active in her community, and conscious of educating her public on environmental issues, here is an overview of Dominique Paul's recent and ongoing works.
+Ever active in her community, and conscious of educating her public on environmental issues, here is an overview of Dominique Paul's ongoing work

 2025, 8m 30s, 4K video, Innu-Aimun and French with English subtitles